| |

 This is how it looks when you are finished:

-Once the weave is complete, slide the foil or wax paper with the weave, onto a baking sheet and place it in the fridge to firm up while you roll out the sausage.
+Once the weave is complete, slide the foil or wax paper that the weave is sitting on, onto a baking sheet, and place it in the fridge while you roll out the sausage.

 Remove the wrapper from the sausage chubs.